davegurnell/sbt-closure/README.markdown

  - dependencies can be recursive - files can require files that require files;

- - woe betide you if you create a recursive dependencies :)
+ - woe betide you if you create recursive dependencies between your files :)

 ### Javascript manifest files